 Employee Code of Ethics

-Our new Employee Code of Ethics has been launched in Brazil, China and Mexico and is the standard that guides behaviour, setting out what we expect at C&A. We will continually integrate our new code of conduct further into all retail markets over 2017.
+Our Employee Code of Ethics is active in most markets and is the standard that guides behaviour, setting out what we expect at C&A. We will continue to implement it globally during 2018.

 Every sustainable lifestyle is different

 We are a global fashion retail company made up of four regions, encompassing many different cultures, people and societies.
 We believe that deep engagement with local issues is the most effective way to normalise sustainable behaviours across our different regions.
 That means we guide the ‘why’ and ‘what’ through our 2020 global sustainability framework, and allow the regions to deliver the ‘how’ in ways that make sense to them at a local level.